 Not surprisingly, cannabis and a number of other cannabinoid receptor antagonists appear to be quite effective for managing symptoms of neuropathy (not that I have tried it!).
 However, the mild and well-tolerated psychoactive side effects of cannabis limit its use as medication against neuropathy.

 Essential oils have been used for centuries and are widely popular for their healing properties.
-Thanks to their anti-inflammatory, antiseptic, antiviral, analgesic, antispasmodic, sedative and therapeutic properties – these oils hold plenty of potential when it comes to treating and managing several forms of neuropathy.
-What’s more, they have been known to soothe the mind and body, alleviate stress, balance the hormones, treat cuts and scrapes as well as help people with neuropathy sleep better.
+Thanks to their therapeutic properties (anti-inflammatory, antiseptic, antiviral, analgesic, antispasmodic, sedative, antimicrobial), these oils hold plenty of potential when it comes to treating and managing several forms of neuropathy.

 I’ve compiled a concise, short list of only the best and most effective essential oils for neuropathy.